raft-tech/TANF-app/docs/Technical-Documentation/secret-key-rotation-steps.md

 cf service-key tanf-keys deployer
 ```

-1. remove the current username associated the the `deployer` `tanf-key`  service instance from cloud.gov space (this is the same value as `CF_USERNAME_<env>` ).
+1. remove the current username associated the the `deployer` `tanf-keys`  service instance from cloud.gov space (this is the same value as `CF_USERNAME_<env>` ).
 This task can also be done from the dashboard.

 ```
 cf delete-user <<insert USERNAME value for deployer key>>